SHOW SCHEDULE -

 The good news in October of 2017 was that Megan was doing quite well and was considered to be cancer free.
 That was a HUGE "woot-woot"!

 However, in April of 2018 a scan showed a large malignant tumor on Megan's ovary.
 This discovery didn't represent a recurrence but rather was considered part of the original cancer.
 During one of the early surgeries in 2017 a single colon cancer cell "dropped" onto the ovary.
 This event is called a "drop cancer".
-The cancer had been held at bay during chemotherapy but began to grow sometime in early 2018.
+That single cancer cell had been held at bay during previous chemotherapy but began to grow sometime in early 2018.
 Since the cancer was on her ovary, it was able to grow very fast.
 In June 2018, Megan underwent surgery to remove the tumor and a procedure called HIPEC to prevent any additional rogue cells from growing.
 The surgery was very "big" and the recovery period is measured in months rather than days or weeks.

 You can, however, find her artwork for sale in Handmade department of Amazon.com by searching on Von.G Art.